-Best of all, yoga at home teaches you to pay attention to your own body, to understand what it needs on any given day and how to practise in a way that supports you both physically and mentally.
+Best of all, having a home yoga practice teaches you to pay attention to your own body, without worrying what anyone else in class is doing.
+It encourages you to understand what you need on any given day and practice in a way that supports you physically, mentally and emotionally.

-1. Get a mat and gather some props
+1. Get a mat and grab some props

 One of the best things about yoga is that you don’t need much equipment.
-However, a mat and props can help your alignment and make some poses more comfortable.
-When yoga first became prevalent in the West, yogis practised on towels or cotton mats; it wasn’t until around the 1980s that ‘sticky mats’ became more widely used.
+However, a mat and props can help make some poses more comfortable.
+When yoga first became prevalent in the West, yogis practiced on towels or cotton mats; it wasn’t until around the 1980s that ‘sticky mats’ became more widely used.
 Nowadays, the yoga mat and accessories industry is a booming business, with a huge array of choice to suit almost every requirement.
 To help you choose the best mat for you, read our Best yoga mat review.
-Yoga accessories can take up a bit of space (and cash) so read how to replace them with common household items.
+Yoga accessories can take up a bit of space (and cash) but you can easily substitute the real thing with common household items.

-In an ideal world you’d have your mat permanently unrolled in your dedicated yoga room - but most of us don’t have this luxury.
-If possible, try and find a place to practise in your house (or garden, if you have one) that’s peaceful and quiet.
-Having a wall nearby might be helpful too but it’s not essential.
-Some people like to decorate their practice space with things like candles and incense, a photograph that inspires them or other personal effects, but the most important thing is that you have enough space to stretch out without bumping into tables, chairs, shelves etc. You’re more likely to unclutter your mind if the space you are practicing in is also clutter-free.
+If possible, try and find a place to practice that’s peaceful and quiet.
+Having a clear wall nearby might be helpful too but it’s not essential.
+Some people like to decorate their practice space with things like candles and incense, a photograph that inspires them or a quote.
+The most important thing is that you have enough space to stretch out without bumping into tables, chairs, shelves etc. Also, you’re more likely to declutter your mind if the space you are practising in is also clutter-free.

-3. Commit to a time and make it achievable
+3. Commit to a time – make it achievable

 Consider what works best for you – are you a morning person or an evening person?
-Could you squeeze in a bit of yoga on your lunch break?
-As for the ‘ideal’ length of time to practise, forget about whether your friend practises for an hour each day or what you think constitutes a ‘proper’ yoga practice and go with what works best for you.
-Perhaps start by making a commitment to practise for 10 minutes a day.
-[If you think you don’t have ten minutes to spare, use the time you spend browsing Facebook, instead ;)].
-Alternatively, you could try blocking out a particular time on a certain day if that works better for you.
-The key is, it has to fit in with YOUR life – if it doesn’t you won’t keep it up.
+Could you squeeze in some yoga on your lunch break?
+As for the ‘ideal’ length of time to practice, forget about whether your friend practices for an hour each day or what you think constitutes a ‘proper’ yoga practice and go with what works best for you.
+Perhaps start by making a commitment to practice for 10 minutes a day.
+Alternatively, you could try blocking out a particular time on a certain day if that works better.
+The key is, it has to fit in with your life – if it doesn’t you won’t keep maintain it.

 Always honour your body’s boundaries and avoid pain, pinching and pushing.
-If you’re new to yoga you may find it difficult to distinguish between pain and discomfort.
+If you’re new to yoga it might be difficult to distinguish between pain and discomfort.
 Pain feels hot and sharp, whereas discomfort is more of a dull, nagging sensation.
-Generally speaking, STOP if it’s inside the joint structure (knees, spine, hips, neck, etc.) For more on this subject, watch this short video.
-If you do feel pain, move gently rather than suddenly out of the pose.
+Generally speaking, STOP if it’s inside the joint structure (knees, spine, hips, neck, etc.) If you do feel pain, move gently rather than suddenly out of the pose.
 If you feel discomfort, perhaps you can soften or adjust or even use props to assist you.

-It’s always advisable to warm up properly before attempting advanced poses and be especially mindful of the transitions between poses as it’s during these moments we often forget to pay attention to our alignment.
+It’s always advisable to warm up properly before attempting advanced poses and be especially mindful of the transitions between poses.

-Another advantage of doing a home yoga practice, particularly if you’re doing an online class and your time is really stretched, is you can decide which class you’re going to do the day before.
-If you prefer a little more spontaneity, you could try our Surprise Me function - you tell us how much time you have and what kind of class you’re looking for and we’ll give you three options to pick from.
+Another advantage of doing a home yoga practice, particularly if you’re doing an online class and your time is really stretched, is you can decide which class you’re going to do the day before so there’s no decision-making when you get on your mat.
+Set up the class on your laptop the night before, then all you have to do is hit Play.

 6. Follow your body’s lead

-If you’re used to following a sequence from a book or an online class, once a week, close your laptop or book and just get on your mat and do your own thing.
+If you’re used to following a particular sequence or type of class, just once a week close your laptop or book, get on your mat and do your own thing.
 This can feel really daunting at first but ignore that nagging worry that you won’t know what to do; yoga doesn’t need to be a seamlessly structured series of poses.
-Just get on your mat and wriggle around for five minutes doing what feels nice for your body - or perhaps just sit quietly.
+Just get on your mat and wriggle around for five minutes doing what feels nice for your body, or perhaps just sit quietly.